Man seriously injured, woman and 2 kids hospitalized after ice hits truck in Burlington

 “It’s very dangerous when people do not clear the roofs, whether it’s a personal vehicle or a large 18-wheel truck,” Patterson added.

-7News received a statement from Diggins & Roads that reads in part: “Safety is of the upmost importance to us, and we will continue to monitor this situation as it evolves.”
+7News received a statement from Diggins & Roads that read in part: “Safety is of the upmost importance to us, and we will continue to monitor this situation as it evolves.”

 The incident remains under investigation.